dotnet/docs/docs/architecture/dapr-for-net-developers/secrets-management.md

 **Figure 10-2**.
 Secrets management architecture.

-The FineCollection service uses an SMTP output binding for sending an email (see the [Bindings](bindings.md) chapter).
-It consumes the secrets management building block to retrieve credentials to connect to the SMTP server.
+The FineCollection service uses an SMTP output binding for sending emails (see the [Bindings](bindings.md) chapter).
+The email component file consumes the secrets management building block to retrieve credentials to connect to the SMTP server.
 To calculate the fine for a speeding violation, the service uses a fictitious FineCalculator component that requires a license key.
 It retrieves this license key from the secrets management building block.

-The TrafficControl service uses the state management building block for storing vehicle information in a Redis state store (see the [State management](state-management.md) chapter).
-It uses the secrets management building block for retrieving the credentials to connect to the Redis server.
+The TrafficControl service stores vehicle information in a Redis state store (see the [State management](state-management.md) chapter).
+It uses the secrets management building block for retrieving credentials to connect to the Redis server.

-Because the Traffic Control sample application can run in self hosted mode and in Kubernetes, there are 2 ways of specifying the secrets:
+Because the Traffic Control sample application can run in self-hosted mode or in Kubernetes, there are two ways for specifying secrets:

 - A local JSON file
 - A Kubernetes secret